HOME

 Auchy, region La Bassee weergeven op een grotere kaart

-La Bassee in 1917.
-In that year the List regiment also is in the region.
+La Bassee in 1917, when the List regiment was also is in the region.

 (Solleder, 1932)